 The 6-month term deposit rate is described on the RBNZ website(external link) as the advertised interest rate payable for a new 6-month term deposit of $10,000.

-The 6-month term deposit rate is published monthly, four working days following the end of the month.
+The 6-month term deposit rate is published monthly, usually 4-11 days following the end of the month.

-The premium is a set percentage rate of 0.15%, which is added to the base rate to form the daily effective rate.
+The premium is a set percentage rate of 0.15% per annum, which is added to the annual base rate to form per annum simple interest rate, which is then converted into the daily effective rate.

-This is the amount specified by the court in a money judgment, and is the amount against which interest is to be awarded for the defined period.
+This is the amount specified by the court in a money judgment, on which interest is to be awarded for a defined period.

 When the court specifies the initial amount, it must include any amount paid by a liable party after commencement of a money claim, but before a judgment is given IF the judgment date is earlier than the date of that payment.